 Choral groups around our state have canceled or postponed concerts until it’s safe to congregate.
 Instead of “Big Lists Of Choral Events,” we're going to start sharing videos of some of our favorite choral performances from around Iowa.

 This batch features settings of American texts by American composers.
-The first is a gospel classic set with ASL, the second is a beautiful realization of James Agee, and the third has an original text written for Drake's new choral director, composer Eric Barnum.
+The first is a gospel classic choreographed with elements of ASL, the second is a beautiful realization of James Agee, and the third has an original text written for Drake's new choral director, composer Eric Barnum.

 Got a video you want to share with us? email@example.com

-The joy radiating from the choir and conductor Lee Nelson will almost certainly put a smile on your face.
+The joy radiating from the choir and conductor Lee Nelson might put a smile on your face.
 Watch the whole thing to see the soundless verse near the end.

 The Chamber Singers of Southeast Iowa were one of the select choirs invited to sing in the 2017 Carnegie Hall performance of the Requiem by Kim Andre Arnesen.
 That Norwegian composer invited them to return to Carnegie this coming April to sing in his Magnificat, but the event has been canceled because of COVID-19.

 In their hometown of Fairfield, the Chamber Singers have performed to large audiences since their founding in 1991 by Elaine Reding.
 Here's a 2011 video with her conducting them in Morten Lauridsen’s “Sure On This Shining Night.”
 The composer says that the James Agee poem needs music with a “long, lyrical line," and the Chamber Singers keep that line aloft from beginning to end without a hint of effort.

 Last year, I wrote about the retirement of Drake choral director Aimee Beckmann-Collier, who led the group for three memorable decades.
 She’s now working on a remarkable retirement project, and her legacy at Drake is being carried forward by one of our era’s finest choral composers, Eric Barnum.